tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

    - What does R-squared measure in a model?<br/>
 Variance explained by the independent variable.

-What does R-squared measure in regression analysis?
+   -What does R-squared measure in regression analysis?
 The proportion of variance in the target variable explained by the model (For example: An R² of 0.80 means the model explains 80% of the variance in the outcome.
 The remaining 20% is unexplained (error, noise, missing predictors, etc.).